mungitoperrito/mungitoperrito.github.io/index_pages/index_s.md

   - Check in a single file
   - Check out a single file
   - Connect to a remote repo
+- Synch
+  - Force buffers to write to disk
 - System information
   - Read the `proc` filesystem
   - Top 10 processes, memory